beckerej/CS-595_Capstone/Reports/README.md

 # Reports

-This is where our group project will be placed into.
+This is where our biweekly reports will be placed into after being placed into the Dropbox (D2L).